tanisha1112/tanisha1112.github.io/_posts/2020-06-15-bash-cheatsheet.md

 excerpt_separator: "<!--more-->"
 ---

-This is a bash cheatsheet I created when I got my hands on server remote control, process handling etc.
+This is a bash cheatsheet for all the tricks I learnt
 <!--more-->